 Performance evaluation of the Managing Director, senior executives and employees is undertaken annually through a performance appraisal process which involves reviewing and assessment of performance against agreed corporate and individual key performance indicators and deliverables.

-For further information refer to the Remuneration Report included in the Annual Report for the year ended 30 June 2016.
+For further information refer to the June 2016 Remuneration Report.

 Retirement and rotation of directors